maritime-web/ArcticWeb/README.md

 ## Software Architecture

 The ArcticWeb client is a rich client HTML/JS-application with a server side JSON webservice API.
-The server is a J2EE 6 application.
+The server is a Java EE 7 application.

 On the client side we use:

 * JavaScript/HTML
-* Grunt (for building)
 * OpenLayers (for maps)
-* JQuery (for DOM-manipulation and calling webservices)
 * Twitter Bootstrap (for basic layout)
 * AngularJS (for forms and similar)
 * HTML5 Application Cache
+* Node and Grunt (for building)
-* Karma (for unit testing)
+* Karma and PhantomJS (for unit testing)
+* JQuery (to be removed in the future)

 On the server side we use: